cedricbahirwe/killed-by-cedric/README.md

 > [Owlbot](https://owlbot.info/) searches the internet to index information and making them accessible via HTTP APIs.
 Currently, it offers an English dictionary API.

 2. [Universities](../master/Universities): An app that show list of most if not all universities in the world using a local [JSON file](../main/Universities/Universities/world_universities_and_domains.json).

+3. [Feeder](../master/Feeder): Yet Another news App with great UI using interface composition in SwiftUI and static content✨